-Changing your baby’s diaper is an important skill you’ll get the hang of after the first few days with your baby, since you’ll change her diaper very frequently.
-Below is a simple guide to help you learn how to diaper your baby.
+Changing your baby’s diaper is an important skill you’ll get the hang of after the first few days with your baby, since you’ll change his/her diaper very frequently.
+Below is a simple guide to help you learn how to diaper a baby.

-You can change your baby on a changing table or on any surface covered with a changing mat or towel.
+You can change your baby’s diaper on a changing table or on any surface covered with a changing mat or towel.
 It's important to have all the supplies you'll need within reach before you begin, this includes:

 - A clean diaper